jhlagado/ASMOV/README.md

 ### Using Functions

-Once you've assigned functions to variables, you can use them in your MINTY code.
+Once you've assigned functions to variables, you can use them in your ASMOV code.
 To execute a function and pass arguments to it, use the `^` operator.
 The function's body will be executed, and the result, if any, will be printed.